Does sex hurt?

-If you have painful sex physiotherapy is a treatment option because, while there are many factors that must all come together to allow for a positive sexual experience, one of those factors is physical.
-Muscles, nerves and connective tissues need to be able to stretch and accomodate to the size of whatever is going inside a vagina.
+If you have painful sex, physiotherapy is a treatment option because, while there are many factors that must all come together to allow for a positive sexual experience, one of those factors is physical.
+Muscles, nerves and connective tissues need to be able to stretch and accommodate to the size of whatever is going inside a vagina.
 These tissues need to be strong enough to provide support for erectile tissues like the clitoris for optimal excitation and climax.
 They need to be considered without fear or negative thoughts for their performance to be truly optimized.

 Treatment of painful sex conditions always begins with a detailed conversation about your health, surgical, movement and applicable sexual history.
 Your goals are clearly defined and regularly referred to throughout the process.

 Have you considered that sex is executed via dynamic whole body movements?
 No matter your partner or position, your body needs to be able to move in specific ways to allow for successful intercourse, including penetration.
 That is why we will assess your whole body first, so that I may learn your Driver Profile (See What to Expect).
 Only then will we entertain the idea of an internal vaginal or rectal assessment to learn what your pelvic floor muscles and tissues are doing during penetration/intercourse related activities.

 Usually, women who have pain with intercourse also have pain with insertions of tampons or with having their annual pelvic exam, especially when a speculum is involved.
 This means when they hear that I will attempt an internal exam they are justifiably concerned, even scared, of this idea.
 Often the pain has been intense, and they know that going inside will hurt again.